Top 10 Most Iconic F1 Liveries In History

 Red Bull RB9

-Red Bull driver Sebastien Vettel won his fourth world title in 2013 in the RB9 which proved to be a class apart from the rest of the grid.
+Red Bull driver Sebastian Vettel won his fourth world title in 2013 in the RB9 which proved to be a class apart from the rest of the grid.

 A spectacular run of nine consecutive victories for the German created headlines across the globe as his car's colours became synonymous with success.